ericclack/python-text-adventure/doc/part2.rst

 That's because you've been using `which_direction` without any arguments, because we didn't need them before -- it always asked the player: Left or Right?

-So go back into your code and change where you've used this function and add in some items from the list `['N', 'S', 'E', 'W']`, not forgetting the square brackets.
+So go back into your code and change where you've used this function and add in some items from the list `['n', 's', 'e', 'w']`, not forgetting the square brackets.

 Here's an example from part 1: